 Since the early '00s, hundreds of celebrities have stepped out of their comfort zone and showed off some of their best moves on Dancing With the Stars.
 As many longtime viewers know, some of those stars thrived on the dance floor and while others struggled.
 Additionally, not every celeb contestant was enjoyable to be around, as the pros who were paired with them know best.
 Some of those cast members were so unimpressed by these newbies that they've gone on record with their complaints.
-So read on to find out who the worst Dancing With the Stars contestants ever are, at least according to the pros.
+So, ahead of the Season 30 premiere on Sept.
+20, read on to find out who the worst Dancing With the Stars contestants ever are, at least according to the pros.

 When rapper Master P was paired with pro Ashly DelGrosso during Season 2 of the show, he was the fourth contestant to be eliminated.
 And since his appearance, many DWTS professionals have agreed that he was one of the worst guests on the show.

 Long-time pro Cheryl Burke told Us Weekly last August that Master P was "the worst dancer, hands down" that she's ever seen on the show.
 "He did absolutely nothing but stand there," she added.
 That same month, Sharna Burgess, who joined the show in 2013, also told the publication that although she wasn't there for Master P's performance, she still thought it was "awful."
 However, she did give him some leeway by saying that "everyone was just figuring" things out in the early seasons of DWTS.